geshu18/app/Telemetry-Processors:-Sampling-and-Metrics-Stream.md

 # Adding a Custom Telemetry Processor to telemetry pipeline

 Custom telemetry processors can be created to enable the process of filtering the telemetry, as described in [Create Custom Telemetry Processor](https://azure.microsoft.com/en-us/documentation/articles/app-insights-api-filtering-sampling/#filtering-itelemetryprocessor).
-Custom telemetry processors can be added to the `TelemetryConfiguration` by using the extension method `AddApplicationInsightsTelemetryProcessor` in the `ConfigureServices` method of Application's Startup class as shown below.
+Custom telemetry processors can be added to the `TelemetryConfiguration` by using the extension method `AddApplicationInsightsTelemetryProcessor` on `IServiceCollection`.
+Use the following example in `ConfigureServices` method of Application's Startup class to add TelemetryProcessors.

 ``` c#
 public void ConfigureServices(IServiceCollection services)